christianb93/ctOS/README.md

 **Running**

-I have tested ctOS with three emulators (QEMU, VirtualBox and Bochs) and also did quite a few tests on my old machine back in 2012 (no idea whether it would still run on curernt hardware).
-The easiest way to run ctOS is to the QEMU.
+I have tested ctOS with three emulators (QEMU, VirtualBox and Bochs) and also did quite a few tests on three different real machines.
+The easiest way to run ctOS is to use the emulator QEMU.
 Please make sure that you get a comparatively recent version of QEMU installed (Ubuntu 16.04 for instance comes with QEMU 2.5 which works fine).

 The binary distribution (see the [release page][2]) comes as a GZIPPED TAR files.
 To install and run, simply enter